stefvanlieshout/GeneBreak/README.md

 Sample workflow
 ---------------------

-This package builds on to the Copy Number analysis workflows of [CGHcall] for cgh data and [QDNAseq] for NGS data.
-The objects created in those packages can serve as the input of BreakPointGenes (importing other data-sources will be added later).
+Output from the Copy Number analysis workflows of [CGHcall] for cgh data and [QDNAseq] for NGS data can serve as input for the analysis of BreakPointGenes.

-The test-data used in the example contains only one chromosome, but a total of 200 samples.
+The test-data used in this example contains data from one chromosome for a total of 200 samples.

 [CGHcall]: http://www.bioconductor.org/packages/release/bioc/html/CGHcall.html
 [QDNAseq]: http://www.bioconductor.org/packages/release/bioc/html/QDNAseq.html